Skip to main content

 Intra-observer variabilityHighHighZero

-This table shows a comparison between different methods of scoring the severity of a disease.
+Table 1: comparison between different methods of scoring the severity of a disease.
 The automatic artificial intelligence-powered method performs better across most performance indicators.

-Do you want to see the clinical A.I. technology in action?
+Do you want to see the clinical AI technology in action?

 The problem with the SCORAD